fishfugu/the-number-line/docs/blog/2025-02-25-lit-review-structure.md

   - Advances in DLP: New research on solving the discrete logarithm problem, especially composite fields or large moduli

-!!! note "Does this fit?"
+!!! question "Does this fit?"

     I'm not sure...
 I haven't got under the skin of how truely important QC is yet... and I don't know whether to go down this rabbit hole or not...